Telenor Pakistan: Next generation mobile services (NGMS)

 Telenor is the first to officially launch 4.5G (LTE Advanced) in Pakistan.
-It has done so by aggregating two 4G bands, FDD-LTE Band 5 (850 MHz) and FDD-LTE Band 3 (1800 MHz), a portion of which has been re-farmed for 4G, it was previously used on the 2G (GPRS/EDGE) network.
+It has done so by aggregating two 4G bands, FDD-LTE Band 5 (850 MHz) with 10 MHz bandwidth and FDD-LTE Band 3 (1800 MHz) with 5 MHz / 10 MHz bandwidths, a portion of which has been re-farmed for 4G, it was previously used on the 2G (GPRS/EDGE) network.
 Telenor's LTE-A network was initially available in all major cities of Pakistan.

 VoLTE

 After conducting trials and internal testing, Telenor Pakistan launched Voice over LTE (VoLTE) on 29 January 2019.
 This makes it the first network in Pakistan to launch VoLTE.
 Telenor's VoLTE in Pakistan is based on an open source platform and has been developed in-house.
 Initially, support for other smartphone OEMs was not enabled despite claims of it being supported.
 Recently, Telenor's VoLTE services were enabled for select smartphone models, such as Oppo and Realme.